primeqa/primeqa/primeqa/mrc/README.md

 The tables in csv format should be placed under `data_path_root/tables/`.
 The tables should have first row as column headers.

-Our python [notebook](../notebooks/tableqa/tableqa_inference.ipynb) shows how to test the pre-trained model available [here](https://huggingface.co/PrimeQA/tapas-based-tableqa-wikisql-lookup).
+Our python [notebook](../../notebooks/tableqa/tableqa_inference.ipynb) shows how to test the pre-trained model available [here](https://huggingface.co/PrimeQA/tapas-based-tableqa-wikisql-lookup).

-### Task Arguments

-Some task arguments take references which allow for dynamic imports of existing or user-defined functionality.
-For example, to select the `ExtractivePostProcessor` use `--postprocessor primeqa.mrc.processors.postprocessors.extractive.ExtractivePostProcessor`.
-Alternatively, a new postprocessor could be written and selected with `--postprocessor qualified.path.to.new.postprocessor.NewPostProcessor`.

-For example, if one was implementing a new model which made predictions by means other than an extractive head then a `NewPostProcessor` which derived predictions from the model outputs would be needed.

-Similarly, when adding support for a new dataset (with a new schema) a new preprocessor would be needed.
-This would be selected by specifying `--preprocessor qualified.path.to.new.postprocessor.NewPreProcessor` for the `NewPreProcessor` corresponding to this dataset and schema.